How to Encourage Drawing in Young Children

-If you want to try an art class with your young child, I would suggest looking for one that is focused on age appropriate, process-oriented art.
+If you want to try an art class with your young child, I would suggest one that is focused on age-appropriate, process-oriented art.
 See Julie Liddle’s Art in Hand program for an example of an ideal art program for toddlers and preschoolers.

 Would you like to improve your own drawing skills?

-To recap, my suggestion is to focus on process-oriented art for your 3 year old, build her self-confidence, keep art fun, and don’t ever let her hear you say, “I can’t draw.”
-If you choose an art class for your child, do it for the right reasons and make sure the class is appropriate for her age and her developmental stage.
+To recap, my suggestion for kids drawing is: focus on process-oriented art, build self-confidence, keep art fun, and don’t ever say, “I can’t draw.”
+If you choose an art class for your child, do it for the right reasons.
+And make sure the class is appropriate for her age and developmental stage.

 Dena – Does this answer your question?
 Does it bring up any others for you?

 Everyone else – What do you think?
 Do you agree with my advice or would you suggest something else for Dena (or someone else in her situation)?
 What do you think about teaching a 3 year old drawing skills?